Consultation-Liaison Psychiatry Fellowship

 David A. Fedoronko, MD, Assistant Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Heart and Lung Transplant Services, New York-Presbyterian Hospital Columbia University Medical Center

-Akhil Shenoy, MD, Assistant Professor of Psychiatry at the Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Liver and Transplantation Services, New York-Presbyterian Hospital Columbia University Medical Center
+Akhil Shenoy, MD, Associate Professor of Psychiatry at the Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Liver and Transplantation Services, New York-Presbyterian Hospital Columbia University Medical Center

 Ilona Wiener, MD, Assistant Professor of Psychiatry at the Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Kidney disease and Renal Transplant Services, New York-Presbyterian Hospital Columbia University Medical Center